 Common problems are a leak in a metal ball float or a faulty float valve.
-You can buy replacements at DIY shops.
+You can buy replacements (opens in new tab).

 If the toilet does not flush, it is likely that the lever has become detached; over time the wire link wears through the plastic lever connector.

 Remove the top of the cistern and, until you can get to the DIY shop, tie a piece of thick string to the wire link and leave it overhanging the cistern.
 Just pull string upwards to flush.

 29. Unclogging a toilet or drain

 You might need to unclog a toilet if the water level in the bowl is higher than usual or is taking longer to clear after flushing.
 Turn off the cistern isolation valve or tie up the ball valve.
 Protect your arm by covering it with a bin bag and check the pan.

 If the blockage is further along, bailout excess water and unblock using a drain auger, a long flexible tool that will prise a blockage apart.

 If you've tried a plunger and cleaned the u-bend, you need to clean the pipe leading to the outside drains.

 Once all the pipes are clear, run hot water and soda crystals down to flush away any detritus.